 Fluorouracil is a chemotherapy drug (an "antimetabolite") that interferes with the formation of DNA and RNA, which are essential for cell division and growth.
 This inhibition results in the death of quickly growing cancerous cells, which absorb more fluorouracil than healthy cells.

 Evidence for the Effectiveness of Fluorouracil

-The success rate of treating basel cell carcinoma with fluorouracil is approximately 93%, based on a study of 113 lesions in 54 patients: Only 7 of 88 lesions weren't treated successfully when treated with the cream.
-However, isolated, easily accessible basal cell carcinomas should be treated with surgery, since success with such lesions is almost 100%.
+The success rate of treating basal cell carcinoma with fluorouracil is approximately 93%, based on a study of 113 lesions in 54 patients: only 7 of 88 lesions weren't treated successfully when treated with the cream.
+But isolated, easily accessible basal cell carcinomas should be treated with surgery, since success with such lesions is almost 100%.
 Unlike surgery, fluorouracil is not likely to leave scars or permanently discolor patches of skin.

 Other studies are now looking at how effective fluorouracil cream is on non-facial regions of the body, and how fluorouracil compares with imiquimod (Aldara) cream and cryosurgery.
 For example, in one German study of patients with actinic keratosis, imiquimod treatment resulted in better clearing of the lesions and better cosmetic outcomes compared with cryosurgery and fluorouracil.
 Talk to your doctor about which treatment is best for you.

 Use of Fluorouracil